QDB-Leo/deadline-unreal/README.md

 Improved version of the DwarfLabs code.
 This is still a WIP but helps me a lot.
 I'm using it with UE 5.6 and 5.7

-Major changes from DwarLabs version :
+Major changes from DwarfLabs version :
-- Supports MRG
+- Supports MRG, retrieves correct resolution from either job override, node value or subgraph
-- Render progress tracking in Deadline Task
+- Render progress tracking inside Deadline Task
+- Changed handling of P4 connection (ticket-based), syncs to head by default
+- FrameRange override support, so you can change framerange inside Deadline and requeue.
+Used in conjonction with a perforce change pushed to depot so you don't have to resubmit a job.

+Todo :
+- GPU crash detection

 Binaries for Unreal Plugins are provided as they can't be automatically generated as usual